nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 AutoML can be defined as: the automated process of algorithm selection, hyperparameter tuning, iterative modelling, and model assessment.
 AutoML will accelerate the model building process, the time consuming ‘human’  part within ML.

+So with the current machine learning we have:

+    Solution = ML expertise + data + computation

+With AutoML the challenge is to turn this into:

+    Solution = data + 100X computation

 Other common terms used in the ML world
 -----------------------------------------